Download:

 • Costs associated with using an external expert

-We ask our Legal Group for advice when we’re unsure whether we’re able to seek recovery of particular costs.
+When we seek costs under HSWA, we may seek legal advice when we’re unsure if we’re able to seek recovery of particular costs.

-We won’t seek costs for alternative sentences1 or Enforceable Undertakings (Under Part 4, Subsection 4 of HSWA), as these are non-financial sentences and seeking costs would contradict the intent of using these.
+We won’t seek costs for alternative sentences as these are non-financial sentences and seeking costs would contradict the intent of using these.¹

 The principles we apply when considering seeking costs